Need Help? Give us a call.

 2. Contractors are legally limited to 1,040 hours of work annually.
 According to IRS and common law, an independent contractor can only work a maximum of 1,040 hours (equivalent to approximately four months of full-time work) annually for a single employer.

-To fulfill these conditions, you might find yourself spreading a single job between multiple workers, or even letting go of one contractor to hire another if you hit this limit is before the end of a given project.
+To fulfill these conditions, you might find yourself spreading a single job between multiple workers, or even letting go of one contractor to hire another if you hit this limit before the end of a given project.
 Imagine the time it takes to bring someone up to speed… and then having to do it again.

 3. Contract workers will have less loyalty to your company.
 It isn’t unusual for an independent contractor to be working on projects for several clients at any given time.
-Frankly, they generally have to to make ends meet; simply by virtue of being independent, the contractor is likely to hold less loyalty for any single company.
+Frankly, they generally have to in order to make ends meet; simply by virtue of being independent, the contractor is likely to hold less loyalty for any single company.

 When another client offers a better fee for the services being rendered, there isn’t a guarantee that your favorite contractor won’t leave you and go to your competitor for higher pay.
 As a result, there can be little to no expectation of a long-term working relationship with your contractor, and you will always need a plan in place for how you will proceed if the contractor becomes unavailable.